Voyage of the Brooklyn Saints: William Glover

-Brannan dissolves communal efforts
+Dissolving communal efforts

-Returning to San Francisco on September 17, 1847, Brannan observed that growth "beyond all conception" had occurred during his six month absence.
+Returning to San Francisco on September 17, 1847, Brannan observed that growth "beyond all conception" had occurred during his six-month absence.
 He informed the Brooklyn pioneers that the main body of Latter-day Saints had reached the Great Salt Lake, but they were not coming to the Pacific coast as anticipated.
 The gathering place was to be in an area to be named Deseret (Utah).
 More than a year's work had gone into fencing farms against wild cattle, building roads and bridges, constructing homes, and establishing businesses in the San Francisco Bay area—all with the expectation that at least 12,000 fellow Mormons would soon arrive as customers, land purchasers, users of services, and community members.
 Brannan advised breaking up their communal arrangements and selling what they could, each to go their own way.
 New Hope and all the jointly owned properties were to be sold off.
 The Brooklyn passengers would have to sell assets that had just been built, outfit wagons, buy livestock, and assemble supplies to start over in a wilderness that was described as having poor prospects.
 A year after landing, the Brooklyn pioneers constituted about 25% of the peninsula's population.
 With so many selling off assets at the same time, their returns would be poor.
 The journey would require Brooklyn pioneers to traverse another 800 miles inland, cross the Sierras, and survive the dreaded Forty Mile Desert.
 The Brooklyn passengers lacked the means to migrate once more.

 Despite their hard work building up San Francisco, most of the Brooklyn settlers remained strongly motivated to join the rest of their co-religionists, whether on the Pacific coast or in the Rockies.
 Living with like-minded individuals was desirable.
 More importantly, members of the church intended to work communally to build a place of worship called a temple.
 According to their beliefs, sacred ordinances performed there could unite families across generations.
 The passengers needed a way to "outfit" another migration.